okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 7. Click **Get New Access Token**.
 You're prompted to sign in to your Okta org.
 Sign in as a user that was assigned to your OIDC app integration.

-   After you're authenticated, the **Manage Access Tokens** window displays the access token, including the scopes requested.
-The token also automatically populates the **Current Token** dropdown list.
+   After you're authenticated, the access token and the scopes requested appear in the **Manage Access Tokens** window.
+The token also appears in the **Current Token** dropdown list.
      > **Note:** The lifetime for this token is fixed at one hour.
 8. Click **Use Token** at the top of the window to use this access token in your request to the `/users` endpoint.
 9. Click **Send**. <br>The result pane displays the results of your request.
 In this `GET /api/v1/users` example, a list of users associated with your app appears.